 - Re Yeowart – Acting (with Blair Leahy KC) for the trustees in bankruptcy of former directors of companies who had perpetrated a double-financing fraud worth an estimated £250million.

-- Unicorn Investment Holdings and others – instructed (with Martin Pascoe QC and Blair Leahy) to advise the liquidators of several BVI companies which are the holding companies for a larger corporate group.
-Numerous issues arise out of the fact that certain assets held by the group formerly belonged to a convicted fraudster and there are numerous parties claiming to be shareholders and/or the rightful owners of assets held by the group.
-The matter has involved an application by the liquidators to the BVI Court for Berkeley Applegate The case also concerns issues arising out of the fact that the fraudster is subject to a restraint order and confiscation order under the Criminal Justice Act.
+- Unicorn Investment Holdings and others – instructed (with Martin Pascoe KC and Blair Leahy KC) to advise the liquidators of several BVI companies which are the holding companies for a larger corporate group.
+Numerous issues arose out of the fact that certain assets held by the group formerly belonged to a convicted fraudster and that were numerous parties claiming to be shareholders and/or the rightful owners of assets held by the group.
+The matter involved an application by the liquidators to the BVI Court for Berkeley Applegate The case also concerned issues arising out of the fact that the fraudster is subject to a restraint order and confiscation order under the Criminal Justice Act.

 - Primeo Fund v HSBC Securities Services (Luxembourg) (Cayman Islands Grand Court, 23 August 2017) – complex claim worth approximately US$2bn brought by insolvent investment fund against its custodian and administrator following discovery that it had been a victim of the infamous Ponzi scheme operated by Bernard Madoff (while on secondment to Mourant Ozannes’ Cayman Islands office).
 The claim involved difficult questions relating to reflective loss, as well as various interlocutory issues concerning the powers and obligations of the fund’s liquidators.

 - Richards v Vivendi B.P.I.R.
-1390 – Acted for a petitioning creditor to resist an application under s.265 of the Insolvency Act to annul a bankruptcy order (assisting Blair Leahy).
+1390 – Acted for a petitioning creditor to resist an application under s.265 of the Insolvency Act to annul a bankruptcy order (assisting Blair Leahy KC).

 - Bergen Bunkers – Acted for the insolvency estate of Bergen Bunkers (the Norwegian subsidiary of the OW Bunkers Group) on an application for recognition of Norwegian insolvency proceedings under the Cross Border Insolvency Regulations, and subsequently to advise in relation to the recognition order and management of claims against debtors.

-- Unfair prejudice petition – Instructed (led by Blair Leahy) to defend a petition issued following a catastrophic breakdown in relations between shareholders.
+- Unfair prejudice petition – Instructed (led by Blair Leahy KC) to defend a petition issued following a catastrophic breakdown in relations between shareholders.
 The case involved difficult questions over valuation, and was complicated by the parties’ wildly different views as to the value of the business.
 Settled at mediation.

 - Acted for the defendant to a claim brought by a former director and shareholder for alleged breach of conduct following his removal from office for alleged gross misconduct.
 Settled at mediation.

-- Advised (with Stephen Atherton QC) on jurisdiction issues under the Lugano Convention arising out of insolvency of a party to a contract.
+- Advised (with Stephen Atherton KC) on jurisdiction issues under the Lugano Convention arising out of insolvency of a party to a contract.

 Private international law